douglasm42/douglasm42.github.io/README.md

 - *title* - Title of the article;
 - *createdAt* - When the post was created.

-Use the command `npm link` or `sudo npm link` to setup the CLI generator for this project and then you can use the command `doug-gen` to generate new Articles or Projects.
+Use the command `yarn doug-gen` to generate new Articles or Projects.